Ansbach Schloßplatz

 22. September 2023

-Very nice park, the old town is also beautiful.
+Very beautiful park, and the old town is gorgeous too.

 TK